 - Add the garlic, stir, and cook for an additional 2 minutes.

-- Add the diced tomatoes, tomato sauce, seafood stock, water, brown sugar, herbs and spices.
+- Add the diced tomatoes, tomato sauce, seafood stock, water, herbs, and spices.

 - Cover and simmer for an hour, stirring occasionally.